ordina-jworks/ordina-jworks.github.io/_posts/2018-11-06-mongodb-europe-018.md

 ### Stitch Functions and Triggers
 You can write JavaScript functions in the Stitch serverless platform.
 You can then couple these functions with a trigger upon which the function needs to be executed.
-E.g. when a customer orders something that is out of stock, you can send him an automatic email when the stock get update in your database.
+E.g. when a customer orders something that is out of stock, you can send him an automatic email when the stock gets updated in your database.

 Stitch provides a very easy way to implement new functionality without having to write lots of code in a separated application